- Show newest for...

 Commencement Date:means the dates of acceptance of your order, indicated by commencement of services.

-Conditions: these terms and conditions as amended from time to time in accordance with clause 15.7.
+Conditions: these terms and conditions as amended from time to time.

 Contract : the contract between the Supplier (Twinkl Limited) and the Customer (You) for the supply of Services in accordance with these Conditions.